Arthritis and the Golfer

-To get you ready for the season and keep you playing, follow these tips to help you prepare your body for play, help prevent injuries, and keep you as comfortable as possible.
+To get ready for the season and keep playing, follow these tips to help prepare your body for play, help prevent injuries, and keep yourself as comfortable as possible.

 Start a conditioning program.
 If possible, meet with your golf professional or golf-specific physical therapist before the season to create a conditioning program that is easy to work into your daily routine.
 There are certified professionals who understand the injured or arthritic golfers’ issues and can help.